matthewreed26/thinkful-node-capstone/README.md

 ## Built With

 * The MERN-stack
-* Tests utilize Mocha and Chai
+* Test-Driven Development utilizing Mocha and Chai
 * Builds and Deployment are done using Travis-CI
 * Example hosted using mLab, Heroku, and Netlify